 \section{Conclusion}

 In this paper, we study the minimax optimality of structure learning and conditional independence testing.
-We establish a connection between CI testing and structure learning by showing the optimality conditions for CI testing translate directly into the optimality of poly-forest learning, which can be achieved by an efficient constraint-based algorithm with the optimal CI test as input.
+We make their intuitive connection rigorous and quantitative by showing the optimality conditions for CI testing translate directly into the optimality of poly-forest learning, which can be achieved by an efficient constraint-based algorithm with the optimal CI test as input.
 The generic theoretical results are demonstrated using three representative distribution families.
 This finding highlights the central role of CI testing in structure learning in the view of statistical sample efficiency.

 One interesting direction for future research is to extend the results beyond poly-forests to general DAGs.
-In such settings, constraint-based methods --- such as the PC algorithm --- are applicable and rely solely on CI testing to operate.
+In such settings, constraint-based methods, such as the PC algorithm, are applicable and rely solely on CI testing to operate.
 We anticipate that a similar statistical connection between CI testing and structure learning can be established for general DAGs, though additional structural parameters, such as the maximum in-degree, are likely to play a key role in characterizing the corresponding optimal sample complexity.